Clark Lea Set to Bring Defensive Coach from $6.4B NFL Team

-Six days ago, Clark Lea lost a key piece of his defensive trust when Michigan zeroed in on Vanderbilt co-DC and DL coach Larry Black.
-And that hurts for the Commodores who just notched its first 10-win season ever in 2025.
-But the head coach wasted no time to reload other position needs.
-And this time, he went shopping in the NFL.
+Clark Lea is already filling the void after losing a key piece of his defensive trust six days ago.
+When Michigan zeroed in on Vanderbilt co-DC and DL coach Larry Black, Lea needed to act quickly.
+That was a painful loss for the Commodores, since Black played an instrumental role in helping them secure their first 10-win season ever in 2025.
+However, Lea quickly upgraded his staff with a coach that comes with some NFL experience.

 Watch What’s Trending Now!

-According to FootballScoop, Vanderbilt is set to hire Adam Morris away from the Cleveland Browns as the Edges/Defensive Run Game Coordinator.
-That’s a big title with big responsibility.
-He had just joined the $6.4 billion franchise in 2025 and was set with the new NFL setup.
-Instead, he’s choosing an expanded opportunity in Nashville with Clark Lea.
+According to FootballScoop, Vanderbilt is set to hire Adam Morris and take him away from the Cleveland Browns as their Edges/Defensive Run Game Coordinator.
+He had just joined the $6.4 billion franchise in 2025.
+Now, Morris is choosing an expanded opportunity in Nashville with Clark Lea.

-This is a beneficial addition for Vanderbilt.
-Adam Morris is a proven defensive coach.
-In 2024 at the University at Buffalo, he coached a D-line that helped set a school record with 92 tackles for loss.
-DE Kobe Stewart led the conference in sacks, and Buffalo’s front consistently controlled the run game.
-Before that, he handled the D-line and recruiting coordinator duties at Ball State in 2023.
-He also had high school head coaching stops where he was once the youngest head coach in Indiana.
+Though it is not uncommon these days for NFL coordinators to go back to the college game, Morris may have seen the shifting landscape of the Browns coaching staff and decided to jump.
+He had joined when Kevin Stefanski was still the head coach.
+But now that is no longer the case as Todd Monken will lead the Browns in 2026.
+There was also the controversial resignation of their DC Jim Schwartz.
+All of this chaos does not hint at a stable system and an up and coming college program like Vanderbilt does look like a better fit in comparison.

+Adam Morris is a proven defensive coach with a track record of building dominant fronts.
+At Buffalo in 2024, his D-line set a school record for tackles for loss.
+His eye for talent was also evident at Ball State, where he served as recruiting coordinator.
+This blend of on-field results and off-field development is precisely what Lea needs to maintain the program’s defensive momentum.

 NEWS: Sources tell @FootballScoop that Clark Lea & Vanderbilt @VandyFootball are nabbing Adam Morris away from the @Browns as the Edges/Defensive Run Game Coordinator.
 Morris was set with new Browns staff but gets expanded opportunity with the Commodores: pic.twitter.com/ntteKQLbWe